oVirt/ovirt-site/source/feature/diskpermissions.html.md

 *   Detach disk from VM - requires permissions on the VM only.
 (Unlike attach disk that requires permissions on the VM and on the Disk).
 *   Activate/Deactivate disk on VM (also Hot Plug) - requires permission on the VM.
 *   Remove disk (from Disk tab)- permissions on the Disk.
+*   Update disk - permissions on the Disk.
 *   Move or copy disk - requires permissions on the Disk and on the target Storage Domain.
 *   Add disk to VM - requires both permissions on the VM and on the storage domain (same as adding disk and attaching to VM).
     -   Create - on storage domain